Supporting LGBTQ+ & Gender-Diverse Youth

 Research shows that LGBTQ+ and gender-diverse youth experience a higher rate of abuse and neglect than their heterosexual and binary peers, which leads to higher rates of involvement in the child welfare system.
 Studies estimate about 30 percent of current youth in foster care identify as LGBTQ+ and five percent as transgender.
 A positive family environment, with high levels of parental support, has been shown to help foster resilience and better health outcomes for this youth population.

 As part of Pride Month in June, many local, state, and national organizations shared resources that can be used year-round to ensure LGBTQ+ and gender-diverse youth and families have the tools and support necessary to promote positive health and life outcomes.
-CalTrin pulled together the following resources to help guide child- and family-serving professionals in establishing a welcoming and inclusive environment so that LGBTQ+ and gender-diverse youth and their families feel protected and supported.
+CalTrin has pulled together resources to help guide child- and family-serving professionals in establishing a welcoming and inclusive environment so that LGBTQ+ and gender-diverse youth and their families feel protected and supported.

 California Evidence-Based Clearinghouse for Child Welfare